Ferries from

 Turkey to Greece

-Turkey to Greece ferries are operated by 9 ferry companies.
-These include Turyol, Makri Travel, Turkish Sealines, Ido & Sky Marine.
-There are currently 11 daily and 65 weekly sailings.
-The Bodrum to Kos ferry crossing is the most popular route with a scheduled sailing duration of about 30 minutes.
+Turkey to Greece ferries are operated by 8 ferry companies.
+These include Turyol, Makri Travel, Turkish Sealines, Ido & Sea Dreams.
+There are currently 26 daily and 167 weekly sailings.
+The Bodrum to Kos ferry crossing is the most popular route with a scheduled sailing duration of 30 minutes.

 Yes, you can get a ferry from Turkey to Greece.
-Ferries to Greece from Turkey sail approximately 65 times per week and are provided by 9 operators including Turyol, Makri Travel, Turkish Sealines, Ido & Sky Marine.
+Ferries to Greece from Turkey sail approximately 167 times per week and are provided by 8 operators including Turyol, Makri Travel, Turkish Sealines, Ido & Sea Dreams.
 Just use our Deal Finder to compare prices and availability and book your ferry to Greece today.

 The duration of the ferry from Turkey to Greece depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the Turkey Greece ferry also varies between routes, with the Bodrum to Kos ferry taking approximately 30 minutes.
+The duration of the Turkey Greece ferry also varies between routes.

-The fastest ferry from Turkey to Greece is the Cesme to Chios route.
-This ferry is provided by Makri Travel and takes around 10 minutes.
+The fastest ferry from Turkey to Greece is the Bodrum to Kos route.
+This ferry is provided by Exas Shipping Services and takes around 15 minutes with an average price of £57.72.
+There are currently 8 daily and 52 weekly sailings on this ferry route.

 Turkey to Greece ferry times can differ depending on the route you choose and which ferry company you're travelling with.
 The season you travel in can also affect the times, with more options usually available in the peak summer months.
 If you're travelling from Turkey to Greece by boat, it's best to check the latest Turkey to Greece ferry timetable before you book.